Python is Actually Portable

 doe not currently have SSL support.
 I tried providing http://pypi.org/simple

-was adamant in not letting me get my way.
+as the index URL but pip was adamant in not letting me get my way.

 I didn’t want to figure out how to add SSL support to the APE (I expect it should be possible9), so I just cheated and downloaded the packages manually.
 The arrangement to add packages works like this: